Jefferson49/Joomla_extension_sexypolling_reloaded/com_sexypolling/plugins/plugin/description/plugin_description.md

 + English, German, Spanish, Italian, French, Russian, Slovenian, Farsi

 ## Installation
-+ For new installation of the plugin, simply install the latest released version.
++ For a new installation of the plugin, simply install the latest released version.
-+ If you want to reuse data from the former Sexy Polling plugin, do not uninstall the former Sexy Polling plugin.
-Instead, just install the Sexy Polling Reloaded plugin.
++ If you want to reuse data from the former "Sexy Polling" plugin, do not uninstall the former "Sexy Polling" plugin.
+Instead, just install the "Sexy Polling Reloaded" plugin.
 It will re-use the existing database tables.
 + Joomla update is supported.